HeftySammich/skaterz/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

-## 📄 License

-MIT License - See LICENSE file for details

 ---

-Built with ❤️ for the retro gaming community
+Built by SLIME + Starfall V with 💚 for the Hedera gaming community